tanoret/heat_pipe_BEPU/docs/MODELS.md

 ## Limitations & next steps
 - The capillary limit currently uses a single-path viscous balance with a nominal $f$; full wick/artery **porous** models and wet-point location will refine this.
-- Fanno treatment assumes constant area and properties across the adiabatic section (consistent with HTPIPE’s 1-D approach).
+- Fanno treatment assumes constant area and properties across the adiabatic section (consistent with heatpipe’s 1-D approach).